Philippos123/vegan-resturant.1/README.md

  - Register page is the page where you can register.
  - Logout page is the page where you can sign out from your account
  - Booking page is the page where you as a logged in user can book a table.
+ - My booking is the page where you can see your bookings and add them to your google calender.

  ## Database
  * The database is built with Python and the Django framework with a database from Postgres for the deployed Heroky version.

 ### Models

  The first model is the **Customer** wich contains the follwoing: